by Adriana ruiz

 Italy’s reputation for breathtaking landscapes extends to its enchanting lakes, and we’ve carefully compiled a selection of lakes easily accessible by train.

-Nestled amidst the Lombardy region, invites you to discover charming towns such as Bellagio, Varenna, and Menaggio.
+Nestled in the Lombardy region, Lake Como invites you to discover charming towns such as Bellagio, Varenna, and Menaggio.

-Lake Como’s allure is further enhanced by its well-established network of ferries and boats, facilitating the exploration of the lake’s diverse towns and villages.
-Regular ferry services present an excellent opportunity to towns like Bellagio, Menaggio, and Tremezzo.
+Lake Como’s charm is further enhanced by its well-established network of ferries and boats, making it easy to explore its diverse towns and villages.
+Regular ferry services provide excellent access to destinations such as Bellagio, Menaggio, and Tremezzo.

 It’s Italy’s largest lake.
 Located between Milan and Venice, this destination offers a mix of natural beauty and cultural experiences.
 Explore medieval villages, indulge in water sports, or simply relax on its pristine shores.